5 Underrated Caribbean Beaches That Deserve Your Next Holiday

 [Fly direct from the UK to the capital St Johns, Antigua, with most major airlines]

-While Antigua is blazoned in white sand beaches and clear blue seas, take a flight on a nine-seat commuter plane (imagine it's your little private jet) and, in twenty minutes, discover an island that is quite the opposite.
+While Antigua is blazoned in white sand beaches and clear blue seas, take a flight on a nine-seat commuter plane (imagine it's your little private plane) and, in twenty minutes, discover an island that is quite the opposite.

 With its mix of black, grey and light brown sands (it is a volcanic island), this is Little Bay on the north-western coast of the island of Montserrat.
 Tourists delight in the same laid-back lifestyle as ex-pats and locals.

-Though the locals are happy to brainwash you into the charms of a mellow island lifestyle, the beach, however, doesn't always mirror that easygoing lifestyle.
+Though the locals are happy to brainwash you into the charms of a mellow island lifestyle, the beach, however, doesn't always mirror that easy going lifestyle.
 Sometimes the waves do come rolling in.

 And when they do, find your spot at one of four thatched, open-air beach bars where the seafood served must surely be the 'freshly caught' of the day.